slacgismo/gismo-cloud-deploy/README.md

                           used.
 If you would like to preserve images, please use build-image command instead

+  -sc, --nodesscale TEXT  Scale up eks nodes and worker replcas as the same
+                          number.
+This input number replaces the
+                          worker_repliacs and eks_nodes_number in config files

   --help                  Show this message and exit.
 ~~~